Talent-Co-Op/NLP-Workshop/README.md

 In order to setup the environment and run the workshop material, you'll need to:

 - Install Python and relevant libraries on your machine.
-We recommend downloading and installing [Anaconda](https://www.anaconda.com/products/distribution)
+We recommend downloading and installing [Anaconda](https://www.anaconda.com/products/distribution).
 - Download the workshop material on your machine.
 If you are familiar with Git, you can clone this repo.
-Alternatively, download a zip file with all the necessary content here.
+Alternatively, download a zip file with all the necessary content [here](https://github.com/Talent-Co-Op/NLP-Workshop/archive/refs/heads/main.zip).

 Please try to have everything installed before you come to the workshop.